YanLuoCityU/yanluo/content/authors/admin/_index.md

     url: https://www.cityu.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include data mining in the epidemiology of aging, multimorbidity measurements and outcome prediction among older adults.
+bio: My research interests include data mining and machine learning in the epidemiology of aging.

 # Interests to show in About widget
 interests: